Meet the team at Planned Parenthood Ottawa!

 Our Board of Directors

-A board of directors (BOD) is a governing body responsible for overseeing the organization’s high level activities.
-BOD’s are made up of different people, known as “directors”.
+Our board of directors (BOD) is a governing body responsible for overseeing the organization’s high-level activities.
+Composed of talented individuals known as “directors” they play a vital role in shaping our strategic direction and ensuring our success.

 Kathryn LeBlanc (she/her)